ashleighdevito/ML-unsupervised-challenge/README.md

 A cluster analysis is then performed by plotting an elbow plot to determine an optimal number of clusters using k-Means.

-Results indicate it is impractical to categorize the various types of cryptocurrency.
+### Results indicate it would not be meaningful to categorize cryptocurrencies.